xen-project/xen/docs/misc/xenstore-paths.markdown

 * (VALUE | VALUE | ... ) -- a set of alternatives.
 Alternatives are
   separated by a "|" and all the alternatives are enclosed in "(" and ")".
+* DISTRIBUTION -- information about a software distribution, comprised of 3 or 4 space separated UTF-8 strings as follows:

+                  VENDOR -- Commonly used vendor short name, e.g "Citrix" rather than "Citrix Systems
+                            Inc."

+                  PRODUCT -- Commonly used product (e.g. driver) name without version information.

+                  If the toolstack needs to match on either of the above values it should support Unix glob style matching.

+                  VERSION -- A version number that will sort properly under coreutils version sorting (sort -V)
+                             rules.

+                  ATTRIBUTES -- Optional human readable text to denote attributes of the software, e.g. "debug".
+                                This text is freeform and no meaning should be inferred.
+It is intended for display purposes only.

 Additional TAGS may follow as a comma separated set of the following tags enclosed in square brackets.